V. N. Janaki: Chief Minister, 1988

-In deference to their wishes, she became Chief minister in January 1988.
+In deference to their wishes, she became chief minister in January 1988.
 Her government lasted only 24 days, the shortest in the history of Tamil Nadu.

 Her ministry went for a sensitive vote of confidence of the Eighth Tamil Nadu Legislative Assembly in January 1988.
-This was because AIADMK coalition with 194 MLAs had split into 3 factions, with one group of 30 MLAs supporting Jayalalitha and another group of 101 MLAs supporting Janaki.
-The Congress party, under the directive of its national chief and then PM Rajiv Gandhi, had decided to vote neutral.
+This was because AIADMK coalition with 194 MLAs had split into 3 factions, with one group of 30 MLAs supporting her rival Jayalalithaa and another group of 101 MLAs supporting Janaki.
+Indian National Congress, under the directive of its national chief and then PM Rajiv Gandhi, had decided to vote neutral.
 The opposition demanded secret ballot in the assembly, on the day of vote.
 But the speaker, who supported Janaki, rejected this.
-He had already disqualified the 30 MLAs of Jayalalitha faction and 15 MLAs of DMK the previous day.
-He had also decreed that the support of MLAs physically present in the assembly at the time of vote was sufficient.
+He had already disqualified the 30 MLAs of the Jayalalithaa faction and 15 MLAs of DMK the previous day.
+He had also decreed that the support of MLAs physically present in the assembly at the time of the vote was sufficient.
 So instead of proving majority in 234 with just 101, Janaki had to prove majority in 198.
 When the speaker called for vote, DMK and AIADMK MLAs clashed in assembly and many were injured including the speaker.
 On speaker's request, the CM called police into the house.
 The speaker announced unilaterally that the cabinet had won motion of confidence.

-The central government under Rajiv Gandhi used Article 356 of the Constitution of India to dismiss her government in February.
+The central government under Rajiv Gandhi used Article 356 of the Constitution of India to dismiss her government in February.The Election Commission of India froze the "Two Leaves" symbol on 17 December 1988 and given Janaki with Double Pigeon symbol name of AIADMK (JA) and Jayalalithaa with Rooster symbol name of AIADMK (J).
 Her party was subsequently defeated in the next elections that were held in 1989.
 She quit politics after the unification of the two factions of the AIADMK.
 Janaki is one of the few chief ministers to have not won any legislative elections.

 Death

-She died of a cardiac arrest on 19 May 1996.
+She died of a cardiac arrest on 19 May 1996 in Chennai.
 She was buried beside her residence at MGR Thottam in Raamapuram, Chennai, Tamil Nadu.